 Hair Loss and Skin Conditions

-Atopic dermatitis (AD) is the most common form of eczema and causes an itchy, scaly rash on the skin.
+Atopic dermatitis (eczema) is the most common form of eczema and causes an itchy, scaly rash on the skin.
 It is most commonly diagnosed in infants and young children, although it can begin in adulthood.
 The areas of skin affected vary based on the age of the person.
-In infancy, the most common areas affected by AD are the face and scalp.
-AD may cause hair loss, particularly due to the scratching that occurs, but the effect is usually temporary.1,2
+In infancy, the most common areas affected by atopic dermatitis are the face and scalp.
+Atopic dermatitis may cause hair loss, particularly due to the scratching that occurs, but the effect is usually temporary.1,2

 What is alopecia?